AMC Pacer: United Kingdom

 American Motors vehicles were exported to the United Kingdom during the 1960s and 1970s and sold by Rambler Motors (A.M.C.)
 Ltd in London with dealers in London, York, Kent, and Worcester.
 While other models such as the Rambler Classic, Rebel, Ambassador, and Matador had been exported as completed factory right-hand-drive vehicles, the Pacer was only built with left-hand drive.
 A British company, C.T.
 Wooler, in Andover, Hampshire had been in the business for a long time converting LHD cars to RHD and entered into an agreement with AMC to convert its vehicles.
 C.T.
 Wooler converted the Pacer to right-hand drive by leaving the majority of the steering gear on the left-hand side of the car and running a chain-drive behind the dashboard from the steering wheel (now on the right-hand side) to the top of the steering column.
 The car retained its unequal-length doors, designed for LHD markets, meaning that in the United Kingdom, the longer door was on the driver's side, leaving the passengers to use the smaller door, which "in the typically confined British parking spot was virtually impossible".
 The Pacer was wider than a Rolls-Royce Silver Shadow and slightly longer than the then-current Ford Cortina.
 The British motoring press adversely reviewed the car and AMC soon stopped exporting it.

 Mexico

 The Pacer was produced in Mexico by Vehículos Automotores Mexicanos (VAM) starting in 1976.
 They were marketed as premium-priced luxury cars.
-The VAM versions came with different engines, interiors, and other components because vehicles made in Mexico had to have at least 60% locally sourced parts.
-The engine was designed by AMC but was modified and built by VAM.
-A unique to Mexico 282 CID straight-six engine was standard.
-It was designed to cope with low octane fuel and high altitudes.
+The VAM versions came with different engines, interiors, and other components because vehicles made in Mexico had to have at least 60% of their parts sourced locally.
+The engine was designed by AMC, but was modified and built by VAM.
+A unique-to-Mexico 282 CID straight-six engine was standard.
+It was designed to cope with low-octane fuel and high altitudes.
 This engine featured dished pistons with a 3.909 in bore and 3.894 in stroke, as well as a unique head and exhaust porting design.
 Unavailable in Mexico were the V8 engine, four-speed transmission, three-speed transmission with an overdrive unit, or the station wagon body style.